shaversj/open-data-maker/API.md

 Open-ended ranges can be performed by omitting one side of the range.
 For example: `2013.student.size__range=1000..` matches on schools which had over 1000 students.

-You can even supply a list of ranges, separated by commas.
-For example, For example: `2013.student.size__range=..100,1000..2000,5000..` matches on schools which had under 100 students, between 1000 and 2000 students, or over 5000 students.

 #### Additional Notes on Ranges